Simple Carbon Calculator

 We may be able to offer limited help and advice, without charge, if you send an e-mail to firstname.lastname@example.org, but this is limited by staff availability.
 We can also offer more comprehensive help and support on a paid-for basis, as described on our Carbon Footprinting Services page.

 Please don't use this simple calculator for statutory reporting under Climate Change Agreements of the new CRC Energy Efficiency Scheme.
-A table of factors to apply for the CRC will be found on the Environment Agency's website, although they are not listed in the May 2015 scheme guidance document.
+A table of factors to apply for the CRC is linked from the CRC page on the gov.uk website, although the "Average UK Grid Electric - Scopes 2 + 3" should now align with CRC reporting.

 All figures, except international electricity emissions, include the incremental emissions due to other GHGs such as CH4 and N2O, so they are compatible with Scope 1 or Scope 2 emissions reporting under the GHG Protocol.
 They still exclude emissions associated with the production of fuels, such as oil refining or fuel distribution, so are not suitable for well to tank (WTT) or Scope 3 reporting.